Take up thy bed and bat

 In a situation reminiscent of the Sabina Park farce in 1997-98, the second Test between West Indies and England at the new Sir Vivian Richards Stadium was abandoned after just ten balls.
 The outfield was sandy and there was a lack of firmness underfoot while bowling.
-Jerome Taylor failed to deliver his first ball at the first attempt, and then ended up sending it down from parallel with the stumps, after completely losing his run-up.
+Jerome Taylor failed to deliver his first ball at the first attempt, and then completely lost his run-up.
 Fidel Edwards was frustrated with the sand being kicked up as he ran in.
 International cricket was suspended at the stadium for 12 months.

 A Wellington massacre.
 West Indies, and Courtney Walsh in particular, pummelled New Zealand by an innings and 322 runs in the second Test, the fourth-biggest victory in Test history at that time.
 After West Indies smashed 660 for 5 - including an 88-ball hundred from Junior Murray - Walsh got blood out of a fairly lifeless stone to take 13 wickets for just 55 runs.

 A blistering 137 from Graeme Pollock against England in Port Elizabeth made him only the second man after George Headley to hit three Test hundreds before the age of 21.
 Pollock added 77 not out in the second innings to boost his average to 53.58 from 11 Tests.
 Manhood made him an even better player - in 12 further Tests he averaged 67.

 When South Africa were 21 for 5 in the Standard Bank one-day final against England in Johannesburg today, it seemed there could only be one winner.
 It wasn't England.
 The soon-to-be-disgraced Hansie Cronje led South Africa back from the brink, and even though they mustered only 149, it was more than enough.
 Only extras passed 20 for England.